What is a Blacklist?

 How did I get on one?

-Different blacklists have their own criteria on what lands you on their list, however in most cases, it could be narrowed down three main types of criteria:
+Different blacklists have their own criteria on what lands you on their list, however in most cases, it could be narrowed down to three main criteria’s:

 - Technical - Policy - Evidence-based

 Technical: could happen from server misconfiguration, DNS record errors, missing banners etc. The reason why these issues are blacklisted is due to the fact that many of these issues are signs of an existing malware on the server, which are more often than not present without the owner’s knowledge.

 Policy: Sometimes entire internet service providers (ISPs) and even countries are blacklisted.
 Your domain may be simply in the region affected by the policy.